IsaacOvalles/refactorcodemarketing-Isaac/README.md

 # Roadmap:
 * Future website features:
     1) Make `<div class="search-engine-optimization">` box as a hyperlink to a Search Engine Optimization page.
-    2) Make `<div class="search-engine-optimization">` box as a hyperlink to a Search Engine Optimization page.
+    2) Make `<div class="online-reputation-management">` box as a hyperlink to a Search Engine Optimization page.
-    3) Make `<div class="search-engine-optimization">` box as a hyperlink to a Search Engine Optimization page.
+    3) Make `<div class="social-media-marketing">` box as a hyperlink to a Search Engine Optimization page.
 # Contributing:
 https://img.shields.io/github/contributors/IsaacOvalles/refactorcodemarketing-Isaac
 # Authors & Acknowledgment: